 The recipient is selected according to evidence of:

-- Dedication, leadership, and efforts that have positively affected a policy or change with direct positive impact on multilingual learners and/or TESOL professionals.
+- Dedication, leadership, and efforts that have positively affected a policy or implemented change over a period of time with direct positive impact on multilingual learners and/or TESOL professionals.

 You will be asked for the following information to complete the nomination process.
 You are strongly encouraged to gather this information before you begin the application to expedite the nomination process.

-- The nominee's professional bio.
+- The nominee's professional 3rd-person bio.

 - The nominee's CV (5 pages max).